January 29, 2025

 - An introductory interest rate period.

-When it is time to calculate the new rate, the lender will do so by adding a margin to the index.
+When it is time to calculate the new rate, the lender will add a margin to the index.

 Discuss this cap with your lender.
 You may find that no two loan options are exactly alike.